XingxingZuo/XingxingZuo.github.io/_pages/teaching.md

 ---

 ### Teaching at MBZUAI
-I will teach the core courses at MBZUAI during the Spring semester for "ROB703: Robot Localization and Navigation" and "ROB804: Vision for Autonomous Robotics".
+I will teach some core Robotics courses at MBZUAI during the Spring semester, including "ROB703: Robot Localization and Navigation" and "ROB804: Vision for Autonomous Robotics".

 ---